briancurt/elroyo/README.md

 *Elroyo* is a general purpose, jack of all trades, operations oriented, modular Slack chat bot.
 It was built using Flask and runs as a Lambda serverless application managed by the awesome [Zappa](https://github.com/Miserlou/Zappa) framework.
+It can be used as a boilerplate base.

 ### Requirements